kianatse/Diabetes-Predictor---Final-Project/README.md

 ---

 ## **Dataset**
 The dataset used for training the model is bundled as a `.zip` file (`Group13_Data.zip`) in the repository.
+This dataset was chosen because of the many indicators it had included, allowing our model to be much more all-inclusive and efficient.
 It includes health-related attributes and a binary target variable (`Diabetes_binary`) indicating the presence of diabetes.

 **Dataset Source**: (https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)